Griffith-Stites/Linearity-Zine/about-us.md

 to know or were supposed to assumed worked.

 Contributions:

-&nbsp;Created the Zine format for this project - fonts, style, etc
+* Created the Zine format for this project - fonts, style, etc

-&nbsp;Wrote about the basics of Linear Algebra
+* Wrote about the basics of Linear Algebra

-&nbsp;&nbsp;&nbsp;&nbsp;Matrix Basics, Vectors, Eigenvalues and Eigenvectors.
+  * Matrix Basics, Vectors, Eigenvalues and Eigenvectors.

-&nbsp;Wrote about how SVD works on an image
+* Wrote about how SVD works on an image

-&nbsp;Code and Implementation Examples
+* Code and Implementation Examples

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;MATLAB and Python
+* MatLab, Python, and WolframAlpha examples

 Visit my personal website: [griffithstites.com](https://www.griffithstites.com/)